 Mr. Finnegan next reviewed pertinent accounting matters.
 He reported that the Hughes Defense Spin-Off would result in an approximately \$4.0 billion to \$5.0 billion accounting gain and a reduction in GM stockholders' equity of approximately \$0.6 billion to \$1.6 billion.
-He also reported on the anticipated effect on profit sharing payments under GM's collective bargaining agreements.
-From an earnings per share perspective, he noted that the Hughes Transactions were expected to be slightly dilutive (approximately \$0.05 per share) in 1998 and neutral in 1999 for the GM \$1 2/3 Common Stock and that the earnings per share for the New GM Class H Common Stock would not be comparable to that for the GM Class H Common Stock.
+He also reported on the anticipated effect on incremental profit sharing amounts which may be payable under GM's collective bargaining agreements.
+(The Hughes Defense Spin-Off will not necessarily result in an equivalent effect on the payout to plan participants because numerous other factors may affect GM's pre-tax net income for the entire calendar year.)
+From an earnings per share perspective, he noted that the Hughes Transactions were expected to be slightly dilutive (approximately \$0.65 per share) in 1998 and neutral in 1999 for the GM \$1 2/3 Common Stock and that the earnings per share for the New GM Class H Common Stock would not be comparable to that for the GM SLASS H Common Stock.

 Mr. Finnegan next discussed the amounts that would be legally available for the payment of dividends on GM's common stocks after the Hughes Transactions under the GM Certificate of Incorporation as proposed to be amended in the Hughes Transactions.
 See "New GM Class H Common Stock--GM Certificate of Incorporation Provisions Regarding Dividends" in Chapter 6.
-He stated that management recommended that, immediately after the closing of the Hughes Transactions, the amounts available for the payment of dividends on GM \$1 2/3 Common Stock and New GM Class H Common Stock equal, respectively, the amounts available for the payment of dividends on GM \$1 2/3 Common Stock and GM Class H Common Stock immediately before the closing of the Hughes Transactions, less the net reduction in GM stockholders' equity resulting from the Hughes Transactions (as determined for financial reporting purposes), which he estimated to be approximately \$1.7 billion, with such net reduction allocated to the two classes of GM common stock in proportion to their respective derivative interests in the earnings of Hughes Electronics at the time of closing.
+He stated that management recommended that, immediately after the closing of the Hughes Transactions, the amounts available for the payment of dividends on GM \$1 2/3 Common Stock and New GM Class H Common Stock equal, respectively, the amounts available for the payment of the Hughes Transactions, less the net reduction in GM stockholders' equity resulting from the Hughes Transactions (as determined for financial reporting purposes), which he estimated to be approximately \$1.7 billion, with such net reduction allocated to the two classes of GM common stock in proportion to their respective derivative interests in the earnings of Hughes Electronics at the time of closing.
 The GM Board discussed the appropriateness of this allocation in the context of the Hughes Transactions.